Revisiting the nature of the $P_c$ pentaquarks: Fit results

-To study the poles in an $n$-channel problem, a multi-sheet Riemann surface in the complex energy plane is invoked.
-We only consider the Riemann sheets associated to the four elastic channels $\sigh$, since all inelastic thresholds are remote and their impact on the poles near the elastic thresholds is marginal.
-For this four-elastic-channel case, there are $2^4=16$ Riemann sheets in total.
-However, only 5 of them are of interest because they can be reached from the physical region by crossing the unitary branch cut from $E+i\epsilon$ to $E-i\epsilon$ between the $(n-1)$th and the $n$th threshold.
-As a result, the poles located on these Riemann sheets have more significant impact physical observables than those on the more remote sheets.\footnote{This statement is not necessarily applicable to resonances which manifest as strong cusp effects, such as those that correspond to poles in the Riemann sheet reached by crossing the real-$s$ axis right above the previous threshold, but having a mass above the next one.
-This is not the case found for the $\pc$ states here discussed.} We use the sign of the imaginary part of ${(T_{\alpha\alpha})}^{-1}$ above the $\alpha$th threshold to label the Riemann sheets.
-The $N$th Riemann sheet (RS-N) can be reached from the physical amplitude $T$ by the analytical continuation in a matrix form, \be {(T_N)}^{-1}={(T)}^{-1}-2i\rho_N, \ee where $\rho_N$ is a diagonal matrix with the first $N-1$ elements equal to the two-body phase space factors for the corresponding channels and the others zero, i.e., $\rho_N = \text{diag}(\rho_1,\dots,\rho_{N-1},0,\dots)$ with $\rho_i= m_{\Sigma_c^{(*)}} m_{D^{(*)}} q_{\text{cm},i}/(2\pi E)$ and $q_{\text{cm},i}$ is the c.m. three-momentum in the $i$th channel.
+The $N$th RS (RS-N) can be reached from the physical amplitude $T$ by the analytical continuation in a matrix form, \be {(T_N)}^{-1}={(T)}^{-1}-2i\rho_N, \ee where $\rho_N$ is a diagonal matrix with the first $N-1$ elements equal to the two-body phase space factors for the corresponding channels and the others zero, i.e., $\rho_N = \text{diag}(\rho_1,\dots,\rho_{N-1},0,\dots)$ with $\rho_i= m_{\Sigma_c^{(*)}} m_{D^{(*)}} q_{\text{cm},i}/(2\pi E)$.
 Moreover, one can define the product of the effective couplings $g_\alpha g_\beta$ of a given state to channels $\alpha$ and $\beta$ from the residue of the scattering amplitude $T_{\alpha\beta}(E)$ at the pole of that state, i.e., \bea g_\alpha g_\beta = \lim_{E\to E_\text{pole}} (E^2-E^2_\text{pole})T_{\alpha\beta}(E). \eea